vserova/book/pages/ch_grid.md

 #### Running existing CGI executable through Grid Framework

-In this case a real CGI does not need to be modified at all and <span class="nctnt ncbi-app">remote\_cgi</span> utility serves as an intermediate between NetSchedule service and a real CGI.
-The real CGI and <span class="nctnt ncbi-app">remote\_cgi</span> utility go to the server side.
-The <span class="nctnt ncbi-app">remote\_cgi</span> gets a job from NetSchedule service, deserializes the CGI request and <span class="nctnt ncbi-var">stdin</span> stream and runs the real CGI with this data.
-When the CGI finishes the <span class="nctnt ncbi-app">remote\_cgi</span> utility serializes its <span class="nctnt ncbi-var">stdout</span> stream and sends it back to the client.
+In this case a real CGI does not need to be modified at all and **remote\_cgi** utility serves as an intermediate between NetSchedule service and a real CGI.
+The real CGI and **remote\_cgi** utility go to the server side.
+The **remote\_cgi** gets a job from NetSchedule service, deserializes the CGI request and `stdin` stream and runs the real CGI with this data.
+When the CGI finishes the **remote\_cgi** utility serializes its `stdout` stream and sends it back to the client.

-On the client side (front-end) <span class="nctnt ncbi-app">cgi2rcgi</span> sees that the job’s status is changed to “done” gets the data sent by the server side (back-end), deserializes it and writes it on its <span class="nctnt ncbi-var">stdout</span>.
+On the client side (front-end) **cgi2rcgi** sees that the job’s status is changed to “done” gets the data sent by the server side (back-end), deserializes it and writes it on its `stdout`.

-<span class="nctnt ncbi-app">cgi2rcgi</span> utility has two html template files to define its look.
+**cgi2rcgi** utility has two html template files to define its look.
 The first file is [cgi2rcgi.html](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/source/src/app/grid/cgi2rcgi/cgi2rcgi.html) (can be redefined in [cgi2rcgi.ini](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/source/src/app/grid/cgi2rcgi/cgi2rcgi.ini) file) which is the main html template file and it contains all common html tags for the particular application.
 It also has to have two required tags.

 `<@REDIRECT@>` should be inside `<head>` tag and is used to inject a page reloading code.